inzynierka-ai/verse-monorepo/apps/backend/app/services/game_engine/README.md

 # Game Engine

-This directory contains services responsible for generating and managing the game world, characters, locations, scenes, and narrative flow.
+This directory contains services responsible for generating and managing the game story, characters, locations, scenes, and narrative flow.

 ## Architecture Overview